Cosnavel/laravel-query-localization/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/cosnavel/laravel-query-localization.svg?style=flat-square)](https://packagist.org/packages/cosnavel/laravel-query-localization)

 ---

+Todo:

+to use mass assignment for language_preference _> add to fillable to use language_preference for user -> publish migration and migrate -> publish config
+-> enable useLanguageUserPreference inb Config

 This repo can be used to scaffold a Laravel package.
 Follow these steps to get started:

 1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this laravel-query-localization